jbms/sphinx-immaterial/docs/code_annotations.rst

 ----------------------

 The :duref:`enumerated lists' <enumerated-lists>` markers are arbitrary and do not directly correspond to the identifying numbers used in the annotated comment.
-Because of this arbitration, the identifying numbers in the annotated comments **must always start counting from** ``1`` (for each `code-block`).
+Because of this arbitrariness, the identifying numbers in the annotated comments **must always start counting from** ``1`` (for each `code-block`).
 Remember, the ``#`` character can be used instead of numbers/letters in the :duref:`enumerated lists' <enumerated-lists>` markers.

-The below example demonstrates this arbitration as the annotated comment ``(1)`` corresponds to the first annotated list item (beginning with the marker ``3.``).
+The below example demonstrates this arbitrariness as the annotated comment ``(1)`` corresponds to the first annotated list item (beginning with the marker ``3.``).

 .. rst-example::